-Hazard Mitigation Strategy Mitigation Action Status Priority Ranking Time- frame Jurisdictions Responsibility County Comments on Planning Mechanisms for Implementation I AII- Hazards Education & Awareness Programs Work to ensure that all Steele County residents are aware of and sign-up for the Everbridge emergency notification system.
+Hazard Mitigation Strategy Mitigation Action Status Priority Ranking Time- frame Jurisdictions Responsibility County Comments on Planning Mechanisms for Implementation Possible Funding ı AII- Hazards Education & Awareness Programs Work to ensure that all Steele County residents are aware of and sign-up for the Everbridge emergency notification system.
 Ongoing High 2023- 2028 Steele County, Blooming Prairie, Ellendale, Medford, Owatonna SC Emergency Management in coordination with local city and township government This is a standing effort of the Steele County Emergency Management Program.
 Sign-up for Everbridge is available on the Steele County Emergency Management website and reminders are also put out via Facebook.
 Cities also work to promote sign-up by local residents by sharing information on city websites and announcements at public meetings.
 The Steele County CERT (Community Emergency Response Team) may be used to help encourage residents to sign up for Everbridge and understand the different options when registering for this service.
-County Budget 2 All- Hazards Mitigation Preparedness & Response Support Ensure that Steele County and its cities have multiple methods established to relay emergency notifications to all segments of the public.
+Steele County Budget, General Funds, Public Safety Budget through the Sheriff's Office, and Staff time.
+2 All- Hazards Mitigation Preparedness & Response Support Ensure that Steele County and its cities have multiple methods established to relay emergency notifications to all segments of the public.
 Ongoing High 2023- 2028 Steele County, Blooming Prairie, Ellendale, Medford, Owatonna SC Emergency Management in coordination with City Emergency Managers Steele County residents receive emergency warnings through the PSAP with IPAWs, the Everbridge Emergency Warning System, NOAA All-Hazard Radios, and through the outdoor emergency warning siren system using voice and siren.
 The County also addresses the language barriers in communicating disaster preparedness information and disaster warnings to non-English population groups.
 This information is provided through ECHO (Emergency Communication Health Outreach).
 ECHO increases access to life-saving emergency information by facilitating efficient mass media messaging in multiple languages.
-County/City Budgets 3 All- Hazards Mitigation Preparedness & Response Support Promote, grow, and strengthen Steele County's local CERT (Community Emergency Response Team) and CAER (Community Awareness Emergency Response) groups.
+Steele County Budget, General Funds, Public Safety Budget through the Sheriff's Office, and Staff time./ City Budgets, General funds, and Staff time 3 All- Hazards Mitigation Preparedness & Response Support Promote, grow, and strengthen Steele County's local CERT (Community Emergency Response Team) and CAER (Community Awareness Emergency Response) groups.
 Ongoing High 2023- 2028 Steele County SC Emergency Management in coordination with CERT and CAER groups The Steele County CERT and CAER groups are an important element of the Steele County Emergency Management Program.
 We will seek to continue to promote and strengthen these groups with additional outreach to local residents, organizations, and businesses.
-County Budget 4 All- Hazards Mitigation Preparedness & Response Support Expand, train and organize Ham Radio Operators to enhance communications.
+Steele County Emergency Management Budget, General Funds, and Staff time.
+4 All- Hazards Mitigation Preparedness & Response Support Expand, train and organize Ham Radio Operators to enhance communications.
 Ongoing Moderate 2023- 2028 Steele County SC Emergency Management Steele County has trained instructors that provide annual amateur radio instruction and testing.
 The group also holds regular meetings and participates in field days.
-County Budget 5 All- Hazards Mitigation Preparedness & Response Support Continue to foster partnerships with surrounding counties to create regional partnerships that support emergency preparedness, response, and recovery.
+Steele County Emergency Management Budget, General Funds, and Staff time.
+5 AII- Hazards Mitigation Preparedness & Response Support Continue to foster partnerships with surrounding counties to create regional partnerships that support emergency preparedness, response, and recovery.
 Ongoing High 2023- 2028 Steele County SC Emergency Management Steele County Emergency Management participates in a Joint Powers Board, which consists of Emergency Management Directors from Homeland Security Emergency Management Region I. There are monthly meetings to promote regional initiatives.
-County Budget
+Steele County Emergency Management Budget, General Funds, and Staff time.